aryanjuyal37/Prodigy_Data-Science_Task-2/README.md

-# Data Visualization with Histograms - Adult Census Income Dataset
+# Data Cleaning and EDA - Adult Census Income Dataset

-This repository contains code and resources for visualizing the distribution of categorical data using histograms in the Adult Census Income dataset.
+This repository contains code and resources for data cleaning and Exploratory Data Analysis of the Adult Census Income dataset.
 The dataset provides demographic information about individuals and their income levels.

 ## Dataset